 Wokingham Enterprises Ltd is a wholly owned subsidiary of Wokingham Borough Council set up for the purposes of enabling the regeneration of the town centre of Wokingham and specifically for the purchase of land and buildings, such as Peach Place, within the town centre for redevelopment.
-The company operates the same financial year and under the same accounting policies as Wokingham Borough Council.
+However, it sold all its trading assets to Wokingham Council in 2012/13 and at present is not operational.
+The company operates the same financial year and is under the same accounting policies as Wokingham Borough Council.